Best and Most Common Web and Mobile Technologies

 The two leaders in cross-platform technology are Xamarin, Sencha, and PhoneGap/Cordova.

-Technologies come and go, and they each play a different part in creating a web or mobile application.
+Technologies come and go, and they each play a different part in creating a web application or mobile application.
 Use this article as a general overview and cheat sheet of the top technologies that are most common in building modern custom software today.

 If you would like to talk about which technologies best suit your application, let us know by filling out our contact us form on this page.